gmaxus/monastirev/README.md

 ### 3. Images folder
 ```
-Be shure that /images folder is exists and writable
+Be sure that /images folder is exists and writable
 ```